maciejpirog/cpp-effects/doc/quick-intro.md

 OneShot::Handle<State<int>>(body, 10); // returns 20
 ```

-The `Handle` function will take care of creating the handler object for us, forwarding its subsequent arguments (in this case `10`) to the constructor of `State`.
+The `Handle` function will take care of creating the handler object for us, forwarding its subsequent arguments (`10`) to the constructor of `State`.

 ## Resumptions